mdrijoanmaruf/OOP1/Object_Oriented_Programming_With_JAVA.md

 Abstract in english means -> Existing in thought or as an idea with concreate existance.

 ### Abstract Method :
-A method that is declared ithout an implementtation.
+A method that is declared without an implementtation.
 ```java
 abstract void moveTo(double x , double y);
 ```